treverson/bcx/README.md

 The bcx repository contains the master as well as development branches of the Axlantic trading engine project.
-Each collaborator has writing and reading permissions to their development branch while only the Axlantic account, ,administered by Håkan Holmberg, has reading and writing permissions to the master branch.
+Each collaborator has writing and reading permissions to their development branch while only the Axlantic account, administered by Håkan Holmberg, has reading and writing permissions to the master branch.

 ## Git / Github instructions to the bcx repository